 Although something of a delicacy, rare steak (and other kinds of beef) carry with them a host of potential foodborne pathogens, including Listeria, Salmonella, and E. coli.
 Marler recommends steering clear of meat that is cooked rare.

 He suggests that steak should only be consumed if it’s medium-well or well, which should kill the harmful bacteria.

 It may not be the most delicious way to eat a steak, but Marler says the risks outweigh the rewards.
 The FDA cautions that red meat needs to be cooked to 145 degrees Fahrenheit (160 degrees for ground meats) in order to be safe.

-Ground meat products (like hamburgers and meatloaf) need to be cooked even more thoroughly since bacteria that sits on the surface of the meat is often ground inside of it.
+Ground meat products (like hamburgers and meatloaf) need to be cooked even more thoroughly, since bacteria that sit on the surface of the meat are often ground into it.

 Still, we had to ask: Does he really order all of his steaks well done?
 Yes, although he recalled one meal in which a restaurant confused his order with his colleague’s.

 “They switched the order, and I quickly looked at his steak and my steak and realized it,” Marler recalls.
 “We had to switch them back.”

 6. But Marler received the most complaints for this final item.

 Most people know that oysters are not the cleanest food available, but often people don’t realize why.
 Oysters filter feed, which means they eat (and hold on to) everything that’s in the water—and we mean everything.